-After considering the uncertainties described above, the directors have a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+After considering the uncertainties described above, the directors have a reasonable expectation that the Group and consequently the Company have adequate resources to continue in operational existence for the foreseeable future.
 For these reasons, they continue to adopt the going concern basis in preparing Instem Scientific Limited annual report and accounts as a letter of support was provided by Instem plc, the Company's parent company.